-Universal Credit is a new Social Security benefit administered by the Department for Work and Pensions (DWP).
+Universal Credit is a Social Security benefit administered by the Department for Work and Pensions (DWP).
 It has been introduced gradually across the UK from April 2013, and was rolled out to East Dunbartonshire in December 2015.
-Universal Credit will combine the current means-tested support for adults of working age, including those with children, into one benefit.
+Universal Credit combines the current means-tested support for adults of working age, including those with children, into one benefit.
 More information is also given in the Universal Credit leaflet in the documents section.
 This leaflet includes current information about how to get help to make your claim, and how to get advice and support to manage your money or pay your bills and rent.

 Which benefits will Universal Credit replace?